 Hope and Help: Meaningful Recovery from Schizophrenia with Clozapine

-Join the NEOMED Department of Psychiatry, Peg’s Foundation and the BeST Center for the 2019 Drs.
-Fred and Penny Frese Lecture “Hope and Help: Meaningful Recovery from Schizophrenia and Serious Mental Illness with Clozapine” by Robert S. Laitman, M.D., and Daniel Laitman Oct.
-14, 2019, at 3:30 p.m. in the Grand Ballroom of the NEOMED NEW Center.
+The NEOMED Department of Psychiatry, Peg’s Foundation and the BeST Center presented the 2019 Drs.
+Fred and Penny Frese Lecture, “Hope and Help: Meaningful Recovery from Schizophrenia and Serious Mental Illness with Clozapine” by Robert S. Laitman, M.D., and Daniel Laitman Oct.
+14, 2019.

-Dr. Robert Laitman, a self-described “optimistic nephrologist,” will speak about discovering a passion for helping patients with serious mental illness, and developing a regimen for the treatment of psychosis based on the optimal use of clozapine, a valuable, but frequently underutilized,
+Dr. Robert Laitman, a self-described “optimistic nephrologist,” spoke about discovering a passion for helping patients with serious mental illness, and developing a regimen for the treatment of psychosis based on the optimal use of clozapine, a valuable, but frequently underutilized,